ARYrt/VirusMAPPER/README.md

 ### Tutorial

-Open the terminal or the command prompt and go to the folder where the downloaded files are located.
+Open the terminal or the command prompt **as administrator** and go to the folder where the downloaded files are located.

 <ins>Help:</ins> If you want to know how to move between folders in the terminal or command prompt, check the following [link](https://biotecnologiamicrobianaunalmed.github.io/terminal-basics/).